 The school transport scheme provides transport for children who live 3.2 km or more from their local primary school.
 The scheme is funded by the Department of Education and Skills.
-In March 2011 the Department published the report of a Value for Money review (pdf) of the scheme.

 In order to qualify for school transport, a child must be aged between 4 and 12 years and living 3.2 km or more from the nearest suitable national school.